Washington, DC DUI Penalties

-Three types of charges involve operating motor vehicles while under the influence of drugs or alcohol:
+There are three types of charges that involve operating a motor vehicle while under the influence of drugs and/or alcohol:

-Operating a motor vehicle while your blood alcohol is over 0.08 percent carries severe penalties and automatic license suspensions.
-Drivers under age 21 can be convicted of DWI for any measurable alcohol content.
+Operating a motor vehicle while your blood alcohol is 0.08 percent or above carries severe penalties and automatic license suspensions.
+Drivers under the age of 21 can be convicted of DWI for any measurable alcohol content.
+See DC Code Section 50-2206.11.

 Operating a motor vehicle with a BAC of 0.05 or higher can result in a DUI charge if drivers show evidence of appreciable impairment.